-For more information about the data that is published each year, see the data highlights.
+data highlights for more information about the data that we publish each year.

-The publication threshold determines that the Clean Energy Regulator will publish information about registered corporations:
+The publication threshold determines that the agency will publish information about registered corporations:

-that have combined scope 1 and scope 2 greenhouse gas emissions equal to or greater than 50 kilotonnes CO2-e, and
+scope 1 and scope 2 greenhouse gas emissions equal to or greater than 50 kilotonnes carbon dioxide equivalence (CO2-e).

-The Clean Energy Regulator is also required to publish information about facilities identified as electricity generators.
+The agency is also required to publish information about facilities identified as electricity generators.

 About The Clean Energy Regulator

 Carbon Farming Initiative

 Our Systems And Their Resources

 The Clean Energy Regulator is a Government body responsible for accelerating carbon abatement for Australia.